What is a contract mobile phone?

 You'll pay a fixed amount each month for a designated amount of inclusive minutes, data and texts, which will also allow you to pay for the phone in instalments.

 Anything you use outside your pay monthly allowance will be added to your next bill.

-What are the pros and cons of pay monthly mobile contracts?
+What are the pros and cons of pay monthly mobile contract phones?

-As we mentioned above, there are some very good things about pay monthly mobile contracts.
+As we mentioned in the above section, there are some very good things about pay monthly mobile contracts.

 For one, they allow you to spread the cost of your phone, so there's no need to find a lump sum of hundreds of pounds.
 Or more than £1,000 if you want a top-of-the-range iPhone.

 On certain pay monthly contracts, you'll also benefit from early-upgrade schemes, such as O2 Refresh or Sky Swap.